 Horner’s Syndrome in Cats - Causes and Treatment

-Horner’s syndrome in cats is a neurological disorder that consists of a set of symptoms that affect a cat’s nervous system.
-This disorder is cause by a dysfunction of the cat’s sympathetic nervous system.
-In this way, Horner's syndrome is not a disease in itself, but a group of symptoms of which the condition consists.
-It is a syndrome which can affect cats of
+Horner’s syndrome in cats is a neurological disorder that consists of a set of symptoms affecting a cat’s nervous system.
+This disorder is caused by a dysfunction of the cat’s sympathetic nervous system.
+Thus, Horner's syndrome is not a disease in itself, but a group of symptoms that constitute the condition.
+It is a syndrome which can affect cats of any breed or age.

 This common neurological disorder in cats can be recognized by its specific symptoms.
-AnimalWised shares some light on the condition by looking at not only its clinical signs, but also the underlying causes and treatment of Horner’s syndrome in cats.
+AnimalWised sheds some light on the condition by looking at not only its clinical signs but also the underlying causes and treatment of Horner’s syndrome in cats.

 What is Horner’s syndrome in cats?

-It is difficult to explain the exact mechanisms that can lead to the appearance of feline Horner’s syndrome.
-It is caused by a communication error in the affected cat’s nervous system.
-This error then manifests itself as problems in their eyes.
-This is thanks to a problem in the sympathetic nervous system, itself part of the autonomic nervous system.
-These are the controls the body uses for automatic or involuntary actions in their body.
+It is challenging to explain the exact mechanisms that can lead to the appearance of feline Horner’s syndrome.
+It results from a communication error in the affected cat’s nervous system, which then manifests itself as problems in their eyes.
+This issue stems from a problem in the sympathetic nervous system, part of the autonomic nervous system.
+These are the controls the body uses for automatic or involuntary actions.

 Symptoms of Horner’s syndrome in cats

-As stated above, Horner's syndrome affects the sympathetic nervous system of cats.
-As this system controls autonomic movements, we often see symptoms which affect parts of the body which are known in particular for carrying out involuntary action, specifically the eyes.
+As mentioned earlier, Horner's syndrome affects the sympathetic nervous system of cats.
+As this system controls autonomic movements, symptoms often affect parts of the body known for involuntary action, specifically the eyes.
 Horner’s syndrome in cats can be observed in a cat that is showing the following signs:

 • Protrusion of the nictitating membrane (third eyelid): this membrane is in the cat's eye, between the eyeball and the eyelid.
-When problems such as Horner's syndrome and other conditions, the membrane extends over the eye to protect it.
-It is not only eye conditions which cause this to happen, but other systemic problems too.
+When issues such as Horner's syndrome and other conditions occur, the membrane extends over the eye to protect it.
+It is not only eye conditions that cause this to happen but also other systemic problems.
 For more, we also recommend reading our article on third eyelid showing in cats - causes and treatment.

 • Miosis: defined as the fixed appearance of the pupil, which is permanently contracted.